Thursday, November 21, 2024

 Chemical Reactions or Electrical Resistance

 During electrochemical reactions inside the battery, heat is generated.
-When lithium ions travel from the anode to the cathode (and the other way round while charging), this movement generates heat.
+When lithium ions travel from the anode to the cathode (and the other way around while charging), this movement generates heat.
 That means batteries always have some degree of heat while charging and discharging.

 This is also a concern when attempting to charge your battery with a car battery.